Immigration to the United States: Public opinion

-The largely ambivalent feeling of Americans toward immigrants is shown by a positive attitude toward groups that have been visible for a century or more, and much more negative attitude toward recent arrivals.
+The largely ambivalent feeling of Americans toward immigrants is shown by a positive attitude toward groups that have been visible for a century or more, and a much more negative attitude toward recent arrivals.
 For example, a 1982 national poll by the Roper Center at the University of Connecticut showed respondents a card listing a number of groups and asked, "Thinking both of what they have contributed to this country and have gotten from this country, for each one tell me whether you think, on balance, they've been a good or a bad thing for this country", which produced the results shown in the table.
 "By high margins, Americans are telling pollsters it was a very good thing that Poles, Italians, and Jews immigrated to America.
 Once again, it's the newcomers who are viewed with suspicion.
 This time, it's the Mexicans, the Filipinos, and the people from the Caribbean who make Americans nervous."

 In a 2002 study, which took place soon after the September 11 attacks, 55% of Americans favored decreasing legal immigration, 27% favored keeping it at the same level, and 15% favored increasing it.

 In 2006, the immigration-reduction advocacy think tank the Center for Immigration Studies released a poll that found that 68% of Americans think U.S. immigration levels are too high, and just 2% said they are too low.
 They also found that 70% said they are less likely to vote for candidates that favor increasing legal immigration.
 In 2004, 55% of Americans believed legal immigration should remain at the current level or increased and 41% said it should be decreased.
 The less contact a native-born American has with immigrants, the more likely they would have a negative view of immigrants.

 One of the most important factors regarding public opinion about immigration is the level of unemployment; anti-immigrant sentiment is where unemployment is highest, and vice versa.

 Surveys indicate that the U.S. public consistently makes a sharp distinction between legal and illegal immigration, and generally views those perceived as "playing by the rules" with more sympathy than immigrants who have entered the country illegally.